 Not everybody will share the same view or opinion.
 Holding a different view - religious, social, or political, does not mean that somebody is radical.
-The concern is when somebody, with an extreme view, acts, or intends to act, upon their view(s) in a way that is harmful to themselves or others.
-Even if they do not intend to act upon their view, extreme views that are based on lies and misguidance can be extremely damaging to somebody's mental health.
+The concern is when somebody,

 You should always use your professional judgment about somebody and if in any doubt seek advice.